ehsaniara/spring-boot-multi-data-source/README.md

 }
 ```

-Read and Write repositories should be in a separated packages :
+Read and Write repositories should be in a separated packages:

   +  Write: ```com.ehsaniara.multidatasource.repository.writeRepository```